Picking up a mooring ball can be tricky when you have high freeboard or doing it short or single-handed

 (3) loop your dock line through the steel loop on the ball.

 (4) Then just walk your free end to the bow and cleat it off as the boat backs away.
 Initially, make sure the dock line goes around the outside of everything on your boat – lifelines, stantions and shrouds.
 Do the same as you walk back to the bow with the free end.
 The helmsperson uses the engine to keep the mooring ball close to the boat as you walk forward so that the free end does not get pulled out of your hand.

-(6) Once you have secured the first dock line to one hull, then take care of the other side with the second dock line.
-All the while taking care that all the lines are clear of wrapping around each other or on the inside of a forestay or anything else.
 It’s best done with two crew members one assigned to each line and a helmsperson who can maneuver the boat to keep the ball close to the boat.
 The second dockline will probably not reach from the forward cleat diametrically opposite the boat to the aft – that’s ok just leave both ends free and cleat them off once the first line is done.
 Just take care not to drop either end (we did but quickly retrieved it with a boat hook).

 (7) Finally make adjustments to the lengths to get it just right.

 Train your crew to let go of the dock line if it gets too taught and is going to pull them over.
 You can always start again.
 Practice makes perfect.

 In Blue Lagoon, St. Vincent the Mooring field is quite tight.
 We used this trick again without a hitch.
 Practice this method at your home waterway next time you are out.
 Then by the time you yacht chartering to the Caribbean, Pacific, or Mediterranean, you’ll be an expert.

 For this and many other tricks and tips on making your sailing adventures and yacht charters more fun, take the NauticEd Bareboat Charter Master bundle of courses.